patrykjadamczyk/pw-devguide/README.md

 This section have code style guide rules for Python in PAiP Web.
 ## 8.0 - JavaScript Style Guide
 This section have code style guide rules for JavaScript in PAiP Web.
+## 9.0 - PHP Style Guide
+This section have code style guide rules for PHP in PAiP Web.
 ## FF - Inspirations

 ### 2.0 Git Workflow